Codeception/Codeception/docs/06-UnitTests.md

 This class has predefined `_before` and `_after` methods to start with.
 You can use them to create a tested object before each test, and destroy it afterwards.

-As you see unlike in PHPUnit setUp/tearDown methods are replaced with their aliases: `_before`, `_after`.
+As you see unlike in PHPUnit, `setUp` and `tearDown` methods are replaced with their aliases: `_before`, `_after`.

-The actual setUp and tearDown was implemented by parent class `\Codeception\TestCase\Test` and is used to include a bootstrap file (`_bootstrap.php` by default) and set up the UnitTester class to have all the cool actions from Cept-files to be run as a part of unit tests.
-Just like in accordance tests, you can choose the proper modules for `UnitTester` class in `unit.suite.yml` configuration file.
+The actual setUp and tearDown was implemented by parent class `\Codeception\TestCase\Test` and set up the UnitTester class to have all the cool actions from Cept-files to be run as a part of unit tests.
+Just like in acceptance and functional tests you can choose the proper modules for `UnitTester` class in `unit.suite.yml` configuration file.
-So If you implement `setUp` and `tearDown` be sure, that you will call their parent method.

 ```yaml